bimmerconnected/bimmer_connected/README.md

 So far it is only tested with one vehicle with a "NBTEvo" navigation system.
 If you have any trouble with other navigation systems, please create an issue.

-Also: If you need additional attributes parsed from the anser from the server, please create and issue.
+Also: If you need additional attributes parsed from the answer from the server, please create and issue.